-To chose the best component for your use case, see our developing layouts guide.
+To choose the best component for your use case, see our developing layouts guide.

 - To ensure designs don’t break at different sizes.